Babu Raja Shrestha

 Fellow Since 2001

-This profile was prepared when Babu Raja Shrestha was elected to the Ashoka Fellowship in 2001.
+This description of Babu Raja Shrestha's work was prepared when Babu Raja Shrestha was elected to the Ashoka Fellowship in 2001.

 Babu Shrestha has designed Nepal's first comprehensive, sustainable urban solid waste management system.
 His initiative not only cleans up cities but also restores citizen participation in waste cleanup and reduction efforts.